Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 A fat molecule is composed of a glycerol molecule joined to three fatty acid molecules.
 The whole structure is sometimes known as a triglyceride.
 Butyric acid, also called butanoic acid, is a fatty acid present in some triglycerides.
 It's released when the fat is broken down.

 Some articles about butyric acid refer to butyrate.
 Butyric acid and the butyrate ion have slightly different structures, although they are very similar.
 The final hydrogen atom shown in the formula above has been lost in a butyrate ion, which is also called a butanoate ion.
 The loss of the hydrogen creates a negative charge.
 The ion can form substances called butyrate salts.

 Butyric acid is a short-chain fatty acid, or SCFA, as opposed to a medium-chain or long-chain fatty acid.
 SCFAs have an acid group (COOH) at one end of their molecule and a “tail” or chain containing fewer than six carbon atoms attached to the acid group.

 Some foods contain relatively high concentrations of butyric acid, including butter and parmesan cheese.
 The acid reportedly makes up 3% to 4% of butter.
 Kombucha tea also contains butyric acid.
-The kombucha culture is a mixture of bacteria and yeasts.
+The kombucha culture is a mixture of certain bacteria and yeasts.
 If the culture is placed in tea that has been sweetened with sugar and the microbes are allowed to ferment the sugar, a variety of chemicals are produced, including butyric acid.

 A Smelly and Sometimes Corrosive Chemical